10 Pros And Cons Of Owning An Apartment Building

 In the above example, Value = $30,000/5%

-The small raise in monthly rent caused the property value to increase a whopping $600,000!
+The small raise in monthly rent caused the entire building value to increase a whopping $600,000!

-One of the top advantages of apartment investing is the tax benefits such as the ability to deduct expenses associated with the building (advertising, payroll, painting, management fees, maintenance, etc.) and depreciate the building’s value.
+One of the top advantages apartment owners have is the tax benefits.
+An example is the ability to deduct maintenance costs and operating expenses associated with the building (advertising, payroll, property taxes, painting, property manager fees, etc.) and depreciate the building’s value.

 Also, if you use a cost segregation study, you can accelerate the depreciation schedule for even greater savings.

-One of the biggest issues single family property owners face is when their tenant moves out and their property becomes vacant.
-Not only does the property sit empty, but you have to continue paying marketing costs to get it rented again.
+One of the biggest issues single-family property owners face is when their tenant moves out and vacancy rates increase.
+Not only does the property sit empty, but you have to continue paying marketing costs to get it leased again.

 When you have multiple tenants in one apartment building, you’re spreading out both your risk and cost for vacancies.

-As a father of two teenage boys (that eat us out of the house), I look for lower risk property such as it being in a location of incredible growth and has a proven track record of a high occupancy rate.
+As a father of two teenage boys (that eat us out of the house), I look for lower risk property (i.e. older apartment buildings) such as it being in a location of incredible growth and has a proven track record of a high occupancy rate.

-Now the returns might not be as good as a higher-risk new construction deal, but I’ll take that with the lower risk vs having to worry about the deal going South.
+Now the returns might not be as good as a new construction deal, but I’ll take that with the lower risk vs having to worry about the deal going south.

-There’s a difference in how single family homes are valued versus apartment buildings.
+There’s a difference in how a single-family home is valued versus apartment buildings.

-Typically homes are valued based on “comps” or the comparable home sales within the area the home is located.
+Typically homes are valued based on “comps” or the comparable home sales within the area it’s located.

 On the other hand, the value of apartment buildings are determined by the income they produce in relation to other apartment buildings in the area.